Skip to content

 • 100% free.
 We're trying to not pay for Photoshop here, right?
 There are several high-end, paid Photoshop alternatives out there, but this roundup will focus on free options, so you can edit like a pro on a student budget.

-This year, I tested 40 apps before choosing the nine best to feature here.
+This year, I tested 58 apps before choosing the eight best to feature here.
 When evaluating each of them, I tested everything I usually use Photoshop for, including color-grading, toning, cropping, retouching, masking, blending modes, creating social media graphics, and adding text.
-I also tested the unique special effects or features of each app.
+I also tested the unique special effects or features of each app, including AI capabilities.

 Find the best free Photoshop alternative for your needs below, based on over 35 hours of hands-on research.